-INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1.10 Partner with the Municipal Liquor Forum coordinated by Victoria Police to identify safety issues and amenity impacts and develop strategies to encourage and promote best practice and safe behaviours in and around licenced premises.
-City Futures and Safer Communities Partner and community builder Short-term 2.1c Support and promote safe environments in council owned facilities to prevent 2.1.11 Partner with community health organisations to support smoke free environments in council and community settings.
-Community Strengthening Partner and community builder Ongoing harms from drugs, alcohol and gambling 2.1.12 Support sports clubs to build their capacity to prevent harm through participation in the Good Sports Program.
-Community Strengthening Partner and community builder Ongoing 2.1d Collaborate to deliver programs that promote safe behaviours and encourage participation in alternative recreational activities 2.1.13 Through the Health & Wellbeing Plan, build partnerships to collaborate on public health prevention initiatives to promote safe behaviours and prevent harms, improving the health and safety of individuals and the broader community.
-Community Strengthening and City Futures Partner, engage and educate Short-term 2.1.14 Deliver programs in libraries, community centres and neighbourhood houses that provide an alternative recreational activity to local gaming venues in the evenings.
-Arts & Culture and Community Strengthening Deliver and community builder Ongoing

-INITIATIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1.15 Partner to advocate on legislative reform to reduce harms from vaping, gambling and alcohol and other drugs.
-City Futures Advocate Ongoing 2.1.16 Partner with community health to monitor research and statistical data to better understand the community's needs relating to harms from vaping and tobacco-use, gambling and alcohol and other drugs.
+INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.1c Collaborate to deliver programs that promote safe behaviours and encourage 2.1.8 Build partnerships to collaborate on prevention programs and initiatives that aim to prevent harms from vaping and tobacco use, gambling and alcohol and other drugs.
+Community Strengthening and City Futures Partner, engage and educate Short-term participation in alternative recreational activities 2.1.9 Deliver programs in libraries, community centres and neighbourhood houses that provide an alternative recreational activity to local gaming venues in the evenings.
+Arts & Culture and Community Strengthening Deliver and community builder Ongoing 2.1.10 Partner to advocate on legislative reform to reduce harms from vaping, gambling and alcohol and other drugs.
+City Futures Advocate Ongoing 2.1.11 Partner with community health to monitor research and statistical data to better understand the community's needs relating to harms from vaping and tobacco-use, gambling and alcohol and other drugs.
 City Futures Planner and advocate Ongoing